Beit Alfa: Economy

 Dairy: The kibbutz dairy was the first in Israel to use robotic milking technology.

 Poultry: Beit Alfa operates three poultry houses in which the eggs are collected centrally on an egg conveyor belt.

 Furniture: Beit Alfa Home Furniture builds custom furniture for homes and offices.
 It is a recognized supplier for Israel's Ministry of Defense.

 Special Purpose Vehicles: BAT (Beit Alfa Technologies) began making fire trucks in 1966.
 Today it manufactures vehicles for rapid airport intervention that eject foam, water, and dry powder.
 BAT manufacturers Water Restraint Systems for non-lethal crowd control of dangerous inmates and correctional facilities.
 BAT also expanded to become an international designer and manufacturer of special purpose vehicles for the military, law enforcement, and government and private sectors.
 BAT has sold riot control vehicles to more than 30 countries.
 According to The Guardian, BAT "developed a profitable industry selling anti-riot vehicles" to the apartheid regime in South Africa "for use against protesters in the black townships".
-According to an Israeli legislator, "Beit Alfa cars usually end up saving lives of demonstrators.
-We would be happy if Saddam Hussein and the Syrians used them.
-I would be happy if the Chinese in Tiananmen Square had used only water cannons."
+BAT's vehicles have also been used as riot control vehicles in Burundi to suppress protests against the unconstitutional extension of President Nkurunziza's presidency.

 Guest Houses: The kibbutz runs a guesthouse with 37 units, five of them with wheelchair access.